-All CRC motions except regional motions are brought to Members Council by the Director and Regional Chair (DRC) for action.
+All CRC motions except regional motions are brought to Members Council (or the appropriate body) by the Region Members Council Representative (RMCR) or referred Committee for action.
 Members Council will approve, disapprove, postpone, amend or refer these motions in accordance with the following:

-- A. Committees and Councils to which Members Council refers a motion must report the disposition of the motion to Members Council. - B. CRC motions affecting the Presidential Award of Excellence (PAOE) will be reviewed and discussed by the PAOE Subcommittee of Members Council and recommendations forwarded to the President-Elect. - C. The DRC has the responsibility of monitoring all CRC motions from his or her region and reporting at the next CRC the status of those motions.
+- A. Committees and Councils to which Members Council refers a motion must report the disposition of the motion to Members Council. - B. CRC motions affecting the Presidential Award of Excellence (PAOE) will be reviewed and discussed by the PAOE Subcommittee of Members Council and recommendations forwarded to the President-Elect. - C. The RMCR has the responsibility of monitoring all CRC motions from his or her region and reporting at the next CRC the status of those motions. - D. Status of Motions are maintained by society staff in the CRC Motion Database available on the ASHRAE website.